 The third Big 12 team to lose was Oklahoma State to instate foe Tulsa 3-2.
 Tulsa struck in the top of the first with Julia Hollingsworth scoring on a passed ball.
-The Cowgirls came right back in the bottom of the first with Vanessa Shippy hitting a two run home run, but that would be the last hit of the game for Oklahoma State.
-Maggie Withee put Tulsa in front for good in the top of the second on a two run double that gave Emily Watson all the support she would need.
-Watson allowed only two hits and one walk with while striking out 17 batters, which tied a career high.
+The Cowgirls came right back in the bottom of the first with Vanessa Shippy hitting a two-run home run, but that would be the last hit of the game for Oklahoma State.
+Maggie Withee put Tulsa in front for good in the top of the second on a two-run double that gave Emily Watson all the support she would need.
+Watson allowed only two hits and one walk while striking out 17 batters, which tied a career-high.

 — Tulsa Softball (@TulsaSoftball) April 6, 2017

 #11 Oklahoma defeated #25 Arkansas 4-2 at home as Mariah Lopez moved to 11-1 on the season.
 Lopez went five innings allowing both runs on three hits and five walks but struck out seven.
 Paige Lowary came on for the two-inning save, which was her third of the season.
 Alissa Dalton drove home two runs in the first inning to lead the Sooners on offense.